jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Object Options

-Object resources support the Standard Resource Options, plus the following if the configuration "action" value is not "hook":
+Object resources support the Standard Resource Options:

 * "space-object" – [optional, default is false] – Specifies that the object is made visible in the space at startup using the object's own position data; otherwise the object is a "layout object" and is made invisible in the space at startup and must be placed into the space using a layout (see also, Area  Layouts below)

-The following options values are specific to "object" sections:

-* "loader" – [required if the action is "insert" or "link" and the object file type is not ".babylon", otherwise do not use] – Used to specify the Babylon.js object loading plugin to use by file name extension; currently supported loader values include:
+* "type" – [required if the object loader is "insert" or "link" and the object file type is not ".babylon", otherwise do not use] – Used to specify the Babylon.js object loading plugin to use by file name extension; currently supported loader values include:
 	 - ".obj"
 	 - TODO: Research what filename extensions Babylon.js loaders support and add here

-If the configuration "action" value is "hook", the options may contain values dependent on the Resource Loader Hook Function specified in the configuration.
+If the configuration "loader" value is "hook", the options may contain values dependent on the Resource Loader Hook Function specified in the configuration.

 Object options may also contain an "events" section, specifying options and data for the following event types: